 Our nation confronts its most severe economic crisis in more than 60 years.
 All of us will feel the negative impacts of this recession.
 For individuals and families, we will be fortunate if this means that we merely tighten our belts and defer unnecessary purchases.
 For government at all levels, it means numerous difficult, unwelcome decisions.
 As President Obama explained, government policymakers will be forced to “choose between bad and worse.”
 Government agencies will see their budgets shrink and will be forced to reduce services available to their constituents.

 Public defender offices are by no means exempt from these consequences and throughout the country offices have already experienced budget cuts.
-Consequently, attorneys must bear larger caseloads and serve more clients while working longer hours.
+Consequently, attorneys must bear larger caseloads and serve more clients while working longer hours, for this they have implemented the best virtual data rooms for merges and acquisitions transactions, ranging from due diligence with a single case to every security surveillance camera information, also making it easy with the manage sales and leases allowing them to asset backed loans, mortgages.
 This is certainly true in San Francisco, where Adachi reports the recent elimination of five positions.

 The San Francisco public defender’s office, like public defenders in virtually every California county, represents the majority of individuals charged with criminal offenses.
 This year the public defender will be called upon to handle more than 24,000 individuals.
 The services of the public defender include not only defending the accused, but important programs designed to reduce recidivism thereby effecting greater cost savings to the city and county of San Francisco.
 With a staff of only 95 attorneys and a total staff of 168, the task is daunting.

 The question is fairly posed: Why is the public defender’s budget any more sacrosanct than other city departments?
 Or, put differently, why can’t Adachi just cut staff and lawyers and muddle through the crisis like every other department, instead of threatening to decline new clients?